wearefrank/frank-runner/README.md

 context.xml=context.xml
 ```

-Hence by default your folder structure will need to look like the following:
+Hence by default your folder structure will need to look like the following (for
+non-maven projects):

 ```
 |--projects